This post was originally published on A Globe Well Travelled in 2016. The content has been revised and updated with fresh information.

 Don’t miss the iconic Reynisdrangar sea stacks rising straight out of the dark pebbles – it’s like a natural playground and the layered grey rocks provide an excellent location for photos (especially if you’re wearing bright colours)!

-Vik
+Vik coastal town

 Vik is a tiny yet gorgeous little town – you won’t be able to resist taking a photo of its’ super cute church nestled among the hills!
 The township offers a warm and welcoming atmosphere, with quaint shops, cozy cafes, and a sense of Icelandic charm.
 You can stay here overnight, or just stop for lunch.
 We dropped in to Halldorskaffi for a bite to eat.

-Tips for driving along Iceland’s south coast:
+Tips for driving along Iceland’s south coast

 - Fill up on gas before you departing Reykjavik.
 Gas stations are sporadic, so be sure to leave the city with a full tank.